 In some cases, you may need to optimize the picture quality.
 To do this, press AUTO on the projector or remote control.
-Within 3 seconds, the built-in Intelligent Auto Adjustment function will readjust the values of Frequency and Clock to provide the best picture quality.
+Within 3 seconds, the built-in Intelligent Auto Adjustment function will re-adjust the values of Frequency and Clock to provide the best picture quality.

-The current source information will be displayed in the corner of the screen for 3 seconds.
+The current source information will be displayed in the upper left corner of the screen for 3 seconds.

-\fbox The screen will be blank while AUTO is functioning.
+- The screen will be blank while AUTO is functioning. - .
+This function is only available when PC signal (analog RGB) is selected.